glixx/QPiano/doc/faq.md

 ##  Connecting MIDI Hardware

-While Piano Booster can take input from the computer keyboard, it is recommended to use a MIDI capable keyboard or piano.
+While QPiano can take input from the computer keyboard, it is recommended to use a MIDI capable keyboard or piano.
 This section assumes you are using a keyboard or piano with either a USB MIDI port or MIDI input/output ports with a MIDI/USB adapter.

 MIDI or Musical Instrument Digital Interface allows electronic musical equipment to communicate with each other.
 MIDI works like a pipeline; data (the music notes) "flows" in one direction.
 Every MIDI device port is labeled as either IN/input or OUT/output.
 The Output of the first device goes to an Input of the next device.

 If your keyboard has a USB MIDI port, then a standard USB cable to the computer will provide both input from keys and output to the keyboard speakers (if there are speakers).

 If the keyboard as MIDI IN/OUT ports, then the OUTPUT port of keyboard must be connected the INPUT of the USB MIDI adapter.
-To hear the Piano booster output on the keyboard speakers, the OUTPUT of the USB adapter must be connected to the INPUT port on the keyboard.
+To hear the QPiano output on the keyboard speakers, the OUTPUT of the USB adapter must be connected to the INPUT port on the keyboard.

 ## How do I hear the sound on Linux, BSD Unix?

-To hear the sound Piano Booster needs a MIDI sound generator, there are two different General Midi sound generators available on Linux, 'fluidsynth' and 'timidity'.
+To hear the sound QPiano needs a MIDI sound generator, there are two different General Midi sound generators available on Linux, 'fluidsynth' and 'timidity'.

 It's recommends to use 'fluidsynth' for BSD Unix.